 If you plan to take any credits or deductions, get all the supporting information and records you will need.

 Fill in your return.

-Fill in your return using the line instructions for Form IT-203 that begin on this page.
-Then continue with Step 4 on page 47.
+Fill in your return using the line instructions for Form IT-203 that begin below.
+Then continue with Step 4 on page 49.

 Line instructions for Form IT-203